openshift/enhancements/enhancements/network/baremetal-ipi-network-configuration.md

 * A new section in install-config.
 * A secret that contains base64-encoded content for the keyfiles.

 These are not mutually exclusive.
 If we implement the install-config option, we will still need to persist the configuration in a secret so it can be used for day-2.
-In fact, the initial implementation should likely be based on secrets, and then install-config integration can be added on top of that to improve the user experience.
-This way the install-config work won't block implementation of the feature.

 The data provided by the user will need to have the following structure:
 ```yaml